joaocunhajeronimo/fairbid-sample-app-unity-1/README.md

 In the [mainTemplate.gradle](https://github.com/Heyzap/fairbid-sample-app-unity/blob/master/Assets/Plugins/Android/mainTemplate.gradle) Simply uncomment the commented out dependencies block for the networks you wish to integrate.

+Make sure the network versions you're declaring match the ones on the [dev portal](https://fyber-mediation.fyber.com/docs/supported-networks)

 ### Android Manifest

 Some networks may require some extra manifest entries.